 I’m a writer and blogger–not a grammarian.

-I use Grammarly’s online grammar check because I’m a writer and blogger–not a grammarian, so not unlike my Chucks, it’s a good fit.
+I use Grammarly’s online grammar checker because I’m a writer and blogger–not a grammarian, so like my Chucks, it’s a good fit.

 Grammarly has been a helpful digital editing tool in my blogging belt for a year now, and as of last week, I submitted full payment ($139.95) to renew my annual subscription.
 These two reasons are why I decided to accept the company’s offer of an Amazon gift card in exchange for a “writing-related” sponsored blog post.

 For the record, I also joined their affiliate program.
 I’m not a fan of ads junking up sidebars, but Grammarly closely aligns with one of the main focuses of my blog (education), and since I plan to continue using it in my own writing, I like the idea of affiliate earnings possibly covering my future annual renewals.